gingerbeardman/gingerbeardman.github.io/_posts/2021-11-24-japanese-text-support-on-english-palm-os-devices.md

 My only comment would be these fonts are not as legible as the official Japanese font.
 So, you can install additional/replacement fonts: [http://palm.roguelife.org/cjkos/](http://palm.roguelife.org/cjkos/).
 And uncheck both *CJKOS > Support CJK boldFont* and *Enhance > Add Horizontal Spacing in CJK* for better display.

 **J-Suites (J-OS for CLIÉ)**
 Install two additional fonts: [elisa.prc](https://ftp.vector.co.jp/04/19/115/elisal10.zip) and [dasaji-l.prc](https://web.archive.org/web/20161024062604/http://ha4.seikyou.ne.jp/home/azipon/font/p_dasa.zip) and convert them to J-OS format using the option in PowerFONT.
 You can delete choose to delete the originals after conversion.
-By setting these as the standard small and large fonts for low-res mode, any apps that run in low-res will look great.
+By setting these as the standard small and large fonts for LoRes any apps that run in low-resolution will look great.
+The bundled J-OS fonts are already great for stuff running in high-resolution.